jidongxiao/networksecurity/exercises/rsh/README.md

 ## Questions

-Examine the captured packets and answer the following question: as an attacker who aims to hijack an rsh TCP connection, and inject a command, how many TCP packets does the attacker needs to send?
-We assume the attacker is in the same network as the victims.
+Examine the captured packets and answer the following question:

+**Suppose you are an attacker attempting to hijack an `rsh` TCP connection and inject a command.
+How many TCP packets does the attacker need to send?
+Describe the purpose of each packet.**

+Assume that the attacker is on the **same network as the victim machines**.

 > **Important:** In this exercise, we are observing a normal `rsh` connection.
 We do **not** manually specify the port used for the second connection.
 In the later Kevin Mitnick attack exercise, we will construct the packets ourselves and deliberately choose a port (such as `9090`) for the second connection.